chris-pearce/scally/README.md

 Your master stylesheet is split into three main sections:

+- **Your settings**
-- **Your settings:** all of your project-specific settings in the form of Sass variables.
+- all of your project-specific settings in the form of Sass variables.
+- **Scally framework**
-- **Scally framework:** the entire Scally framework.
+- the entire Scally framework.
+- **Your styles**
-- **Your styles:** all of the CSS you will write for your project.
+- all of the CSS you will write for your project.

 *It's imperative this order is maintained otherwise Scally won't work.*